-If your Housing Benefit or the Housing Element of your Universal Credit doesn’t cover the full amount of your rent and/or your Local Council Tax Support doesn't cover the full amount of your council tax, you may be able to get a discretionary payment.
+If your Housing Benefit or the Housing Element of your Universal Credit doesn’t cover the full amount of your rent you may be able to get a discretionary payment.

 Discretionary payments are awards, not benefit payments.
 The awards are usually only made for a short time and are not a long-term solution.

-You can only apply for a discretionary payment if you are currently entitled to Housing Benefit, the Housing Element of Universal Credit and/or Local Council Tax Support.
-We will usually pay it with any Housing Benefit Payment or pay it directly into your council tax account.
+You can only apply for a discretionary payment if you are currently entitled to Housing Benefit or the Housing Element of Universal Credit.
+We will usually pay it with any Housing Benefit Payment.

 Please complete this form If you would like to claim a Discretionary Payment.

 How do you decide if I can have a Discretionary Payment?

 Before making a decision we will look at:

 - Your total income.

 - If anyone else in your house is able to help you.

 - If you have any loans or debts.